 Bhutan has 700 glaciers, and they are retreating fast - significantly impacted by climate change.
 17 of them are potentially dangerous lakes, and could cause glacial lake outburst floods like the devastating one that happened in 1994 in Lunana, one of the highest human settlements on earth.
-To reduce this risk in the lowering water levels by up to 5 metres.
-With UNDP installed.
+To reduce this risk in the most vulnerable valleys, hundreds of male and female workers have spent years draining lakes, successfully lowering water levels by up to 5 metres.
+With UNDP support, crucial early warning systems have also been installed.
 Photo: UNDP Bhutan/Dechen Wangmo